 Mercury Thermometer Exchange

 The Marathon County Mercury Reduction Program is still in operation .
 County residents may continue to exchange mercury fever thermometers for a digital thermometer, at no cost ,at designated exchange sites.
 There is a limit of one (1) thermometer per customer while supplies last.
 Mercury thermometers have a silver line down the center.
-Red or blue lines indicate "safe" alcohol thermomers.
-This exchange is being co-sponsored by the Wausau Water Works-Waste Water Division and the Rib Mountain Metropolitan Sewerage District.
+Red or blue lines indicate "safe" alcohol thermometers.

 Residential Garbage & Recycling

-WM will collect garbage and recycling from one and two family dwellings every week.
+WM will collect garbage from one and two family dwellings every week and recycling every other week.
 Collection that falls on a holiday postpones refuse & recycling pick up to the next business day.
-Residents should place their recyclables alongside their blue garbage cart in separate bin.
-The bin style is your choice and should be no larger than a laundry basket.
-Recylables may NOT be placed in plastic bags.
+Residents should place their recyclables cart alongside their garbage cart three feet apart.
+Recyclables may NOT be placed in plastic bags.
 The driver will check the recyclables and manually tip them into the truck.

 Recyclables collected by WM can be comingled.
-For example: items such as newspapers, brown paper grocery bags, magazines, telephone books, junk mail, glass containers (clear, green, brown), aluminum cans, tin cans, and plastice bottles marked #1 and #2 can all be placed together loose in the recycling bin.
+For example: items such as newspapers, brown paper grocery bags, magazines, telephone books, junk mail, glass containers (clear, green, brown), aluminum cans, tin cans, and plastic bottles marked #1, #2, and #5 can all be placed together loose in the recycling cart.
 The Marathon County Solid Waste Department offers a collection site for other recyclable items such as deli containers, ice cream pails, 5-gallon pails, and flower pots & trays.
-Be aware that there are cetain items that are banned from landfills - Wisconsin recycles.
+Be aware that there are certain items that are banned from landfills - Wisconsin recycles.

 Visit the DNR webpage for additional information: http://dnr.wi.gov/topic/Recycling/